wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

 ## Establish Environment

-1. Decide what architecture you want to use, which determines installation:
+1. Identify the platform you want to install Java into, which determines installation software:

    * local machine (laptop running macOS, Windows, Linux)
    * Docker image
    * Vagrant or VMWare image that includes an operating system
+   <br /><br />

 2. If Docker or Vagrant, Download and install the virtualization utility on your laptop or a virtual instance.